tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ![image](https://user-images.githubusercontent.com/18376283/156258825-d8c00393-4ddd-499c-94c3-de45f16fc9d4.png)

-This raised an alert in Defender, about sensitive volume mounts as previous seen for the other pods:
+This raised an alert in Defender, about sensitive volume mounts as previous seen for the other pods.
 From there, if we navigate to the pod, it is exposing a *health check* service which allows for remote code execution on the pod.
-Indeed, we can simply execute any command by appending them to the target host to be scanned field:
+Indeed, we can simply execute any command by appending them to the target host to be scanned field.

 ![image](https://user-images.githubusercontent.com/18376283/156259432-50fdf59e-ced7-4cb1-937d-92ef0bce3fb0.png)